Hugger-Mugger/soc-investigations/README.md

 ## About Me

 I'm a SOC analyst candidate focused on modular detection logic, cloud security, and agentic AI workflows.
 This repo showcases how I think, investigate, and respond to threats.

+Note: Please be patience, I will keep updating here whenever there is any changes in repo.
+Thank you.